When Peta Lowry looks from her window, she sees a beautiful valley and the Apennine Mountains…

 The town is also famous for its chestnut festival celebrated in October with a medieval parade, music, historic reenactments, traditional feasts, and lots of roasted chestnuts.

-“When we moved here from Melbourne, the original plan was to stay for six months or two years maximum.
-Eight years later we are still here,” says Peta.
+“When we moved here, the original plan was to stay for six months or two years maximum.
+Eight years later, we are still here,” says Peta.

-Peta and Ian made the move to provide bilingual education for their now teenage sons, but it has turned into so much more than that.
+Originally from Australia, Peta and Ian made the move to provide bilingual education for their now teenage sons.

-“Italian is the second most commonly spoken second language in Australia after Chinese, so we thought our sons would be able to use their second language when they got back.
+“Italian is the second most commonly spoken second language in Australia after Chinese, so we thought our sons would be able to use their second language when they got back,” explains Peta.

 “It took us seven years to budget, plan, and save money for our two-year trip.
-We sold our house to get enough money to come over.
+We sold our house to get enough money to come over,” says Peta.